kyleu/hawkthorne/readme.md

 ## Projects

-* `server` Main web application.
+* `server` Main web application
+* `core` Minimal shared classes, compiled to JVM, Scala.js, and native
-* `sharedJvm` Core Scala logic and rules definitions, for JVM projects.
+* `shared` Core Scala logic and rules definitions, for JVM projects, compiled to JVM, Scala.js, and native
-* `sharedJs` Shared classes, compiled to Scala.js JavaScript.
-* `client` Barebones Scala.js app.
+* `client` The main game logic, a Scala.js app
+* `doc` Paradox documentation, published via `ghpages`
+* `adminClient` Scala.js app for the admin site
+* `pipeline` Creates all of the Scala files in `models.data`
+* `wikiExport` Generates the Github wiki from shared definitions